agh-space-systems-rover/kalman_robot/README.md

 - `kalman_gazebo` - Ignition Gazebo simulation configs for Kalman
 - `kalman_interfaces` - ROS 2 messages, services and actions used by the other `kalman_` packages
 - `kalman_mapviz` - configuration and launch files for MapViz
-- `kalman_master` - driver for our custom Master device
+- `kalman_master` - drivers for our custom Master device
 - `kalman_nav2` - configuration and launch files for Nav2 and related modules; Includes a custom path follower.
 - `kalman_robot` - a metapackage that depends on all other `kalman_` packages
-- `kalman_rosou` - **WIP** Establishes ROS to ROS communication between the rover and ROS on the ground station.
-Makes use of the Master device which is the radio communication hub.
 - `kalman_slam` - configuration files for robot_localization and RTAB-Map
 - `kalman_supervisor` - Manages autonomous navigation missions.
 - `kalman_wheel_controller` - a node that converts Twist messages on `/cmd_vel` and similar topics to the actual wheel state; Also includes safeguards that can limit the acceleration and velocity or stop the rover to adjust wheel rotation.